-- Enter embargo preferences, if any, when submitting the dissertation using ProQuest ETD Administrator (two-year embargo) and open access in ScholarlyCommons, (three-year embargo). - A request for a three-year delay in open access publication through Penn's ScholarlyCommons will be granted automatically.
-No forms or permissions required. - ProQuest ETD Administrator allows a two-year delay. - A request for an additional three-year delay in ScholarlyCommons requires approval by the Graduate Group Chair.
+- Enter embargo preferences, if any, when submitting the dissertation using ProQuest ETD Administrator (2 year embargo) and open access in ScholarlyCommons, (3 year embargo)... - A request for a three-year delay in open access publication through Penn's ScholarlyCommons will be granted automatically.
+No forms or permissions required. - ProQuest ETD Administrator allows a 2 year delay. - A request for an additional three-year delay in ScholarlyCommons requires approval by the Graduate Group Chair.
 See form on the next page. - If a further delay is needed, a graduate may petition their school's Graduate Dean or Associate Dean for Graduate Studies for an extension.

-Documentation of approvals for extension of an embargo must be submitted one month in advance to the Graduate Division, gse-oss@gse.upenn.edu
+Documentation of approvals for extension of an embargo must be submitted one month in advance to the Graduate Division, (Megan McManus, mcmmeg@upenn.edu, which forwards the information to ScholarlyCommons.

 Complete and submit the form below to request an extension of embargo.
-To release a work early from embargo, send email to gse-oss@gse.upenn.edu
+To release a work early from embargo, send email to mcmmeg@upenn.edu.